luduvigo/assemblycoins/static/whitepaper.md

 ##FAQ

   - Can I manipulate Colored Coins client-side?
       - Yes.
 All of the information is secure on the Blockchain.
-Since AssemblyCoins is an open source service, you can run it yourself.
+Since Assembly Assets is an open source service, you can run it yourself.

   - Is this legal?
     - Yes.
 Assembly Products are partnerships in which owners earn profit shares.
-AssemblyCoins represent the ownership partners have always had.
+Assembly Assets represent the ownership partners have always had.